-another group that can be a uniting factor because a majority of the Garos and Khasis are Christians though belonging to different denominations.
-The Khasis are divided mainly among Presbyterians and Catholics while the Garos are mostly Baptists and Catholics.
-The responses are somewhat different from what one has seen in chapter 7.
-Most individual respondents seem to say that the churches have played a role in trying to bring the tribes together.
-However, the feedback during group discussion was different.
-A substantial number of the participants felt that though the Church leaders have tried to church is The about reconciliation in times of ethnic conflicts.
-Thus, though there is difference of opinion on the role of the church, many leaders feel that the church leaders can play an important role in bridging the bring cordial relations between the tribe, by and large they are busy with their spiritual and pastoral ministry.
-They may attempt cordial relations between the tribes but do not make much effort to bring gap between the Khasis and Garos.
+a majority of the Garos and to bring about reconciliation in times of ethnic conflicts.
+Thus, though there is difference of opinion on yterians and Catholics while the Garos are mostly Baptists and Catholics.
+The responses are somewhat different from what one has seeh in chapter17.
+Most individual respondents seem to say^Ithat the pastoral ministry.
+They may attempt cordial relations between the tribes but do not make much effort the role of the church, many leaders feel that the church leaders can play an important role in bridging denominations.
+The Khasis are divided mainly churches have played a role in trying to bring the tribes together.
+However, the feedback during group Church leaders have tried to bring cordial relations between the tribe, by and large they are busy with their spiritual and 100.0%substantial number of the participants felt that though the 100.0% 100.0% can be a uniting factor because 100.0% belonging to different 100.0% group that 100.0% church is another Christians though % within Tribe was different. among Presb The Chasis are discussion the gap between the Khasis and Garos.
 More Khasis (64.7%) than Garos (57.5%) feel that the church leaders have tried to build a better relationship between them.
 71.8% of the female respondents felt that the church has tried to improve the relations between the two tribes (Table11).